Now that you have decided to self-publish, it’s time to consider the design elements of your book.

 As mentioned before, adequate margins are your first starting point for creating that much-needed white space.

-Here is a great article on white space and the role it plays in effective design which will help you understand the concept better.
+Here is a great tutorial on white space and the role it plays in effective design which will help you understand the concept better.

 Line spacing- or leading as it’s called by typographers – is another important element.
 It balances white space and text by keeping each line of text adequately separate from the line of text above or below.